chrishurlburt/vue-boilerplate/README.md

 **Getting Started**
 + Clone this repo
-+ cd into directory and run 'yarn'
++ cd into directory and run 'npm install'
 + run 'npm run dev' to launch the dev server

 Complete documentation coming soon.